publiclab/publiclab-archive/notes/MrBumper/02-04-2015/does-leaving-the-dye-on-a-dvd-r-grating-make-any-difference.md

 ---
-title: "Does leaving the dye on a DVD-R grating make any difference?"\ntagnames: 'spectrometer-design'
+title: "Does leaving the dye on a DVD-R grating make any difference?"

+tagnames: 'spectrometer-design'
 author: MrBumper
 path: /notes/MrBumper/02-04-2015/does-leaving-the-dye-on-a-dvd-r-grating-make-any-difference.md
 nid: 11552